Code-Institute-Submissions/Mishsmelle-milestone-two/README.md

 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-## Known Bugs
+## Known Bugs/issues

 * The site is not as responsive as I would like, alignments are off when moving from desktop to mobile.
 This is an issue I had in my previous project also and while I feel on this site I have made improvements it is still an area I need to work on.
 * The title on the registration form should toggle depending on the region chosen.
 It worked previously but while working on the site leading up to deadline it stopped and I was unable to resolve this.
+I had to remove this feature for this iteration of the website so it functions as expected.

 # Deployment